Mihai Antonescu

-Mihai Antonescu (18 November 1904 – 1 June 1946) was a Romanian politician who served as Deputy Prime Minister and Foreign Minister during World War II, executed in 1946 as a war criminal.
+Mihai Antonescu (18 November 1904 – 1 June 1946) was a Romanian politician who served as Deputy Prime Minister and Foreign Minister during World War II, and was executed in 1946 as a war criminal.

 Early career

 Born in Nucet, Dâmbovița County, he went to school in Pitești, and then at the Saint Sava National College in Bucharest.
 From 1922 to 1926 he attended the Faculty of Law of the University of Bucharest.
 Antonescu made his living as an attorney before becoming the Minister of Foreign Affairs to Prime Minister Ion Antonescu (to whom he was not closely related) in 1940.
 Antonescu was initially not an extremist or supporter of the Iron Guard, whose leaders held prominent positions in Ion Antonescu's government in 1940-1941 (see National Legionary State); in the 1930s, he was a member of the National Liberal Party-Brătianu.

 As a minister, he drifted to the far right, and established contacts with the German Nazi Party.
 Antonescu subsequently became one of Ion Antonescu's most trusted advisors, especially when the Iron Guard's leader, Horia Sima (who was also deputy prime minister), became increasingly uncooperative.
 He was effective in censoring governmental critics and enforcing blatant Anti-Semitism in the media.

 When the Iron Guard was suppressed and removed from power in January 1941 as a result of the Legionnaires' Rebellion and Bucharest Pogrom, Mihai Antonescu was promoted to Deputy Prime Minister and Minister of Foreign Affairs, making him the second most powerful man in the country (see Romania during World War II).